adobe/target-nodejs-sdk-samples/README.md

 Node.js SDK API calls when processing a client request, sharing the same ECID instance.
 - [multiple-mbox-ecid-analytics-atjs-integration](multiple-mbox-ecid-analytics-atjs-integration) - shows how Target
 Node.js SDK can be used to request content for multiple mboxes in the same Target call.
-- [local-execution](local-execution) - shows how Target Node.js SDK can be used in local execution mode
+- [on-device-decisioning](on-device-decisioning) - shows how Target Node.js SDK can be used in on-device decisioning method
 - [feature-flag](feature-flag) - shows how Target Node.js SDK can be easily used for feature flags

 For Target Node.js SDK documentation, see [Target Node.js SDK NPM page](https://www.npmjs.com/package/@adobe/target-nodejs-sdk).